 Stretching for more than 23 miles, the "World's Most Famous Beach" is a must-see if you're in Daytona.
 Situated near the middle of the peninsula, the beach is famous for its large crowds, bustling pier and hard-packed sand.
 In fact, it's thanks to the sand's firm composition that drivers are allowed to park their cars right on the beach.
 Though some see this privilege as a major convenience, parents lament the fact the cars create another safety hazard for young children.
 However, there is a mile-long pedestrian-only zone that surrounds the pier.
 Beyond the pier you'll also find a variety of shops, bars and restaurants.

 The beach is open 24 hours a day to pedestrians, but driving hours are limited to sunrise to sunset (permitting tidal conditions) between Nov.
 1 and April 30, and between 8 a.m. and 7 p.m.
 May 1 through Oct.
-31. Access to the beach is free, but you will have to shell out $5 per day to drive on the beach from Feb.
+31. Access to the beach is free, but you will have to shell out $20 per day to drive on the beach from Feb.
 1 through Nov.
 30. The speed limit on the beach is 10 mph.
 Pedestrians and drivers should also be mindful of nesting sea turtles from May to October, who typically nest in marked dune areas.

 More Best Things To Do in Daytona Beach

 #2 Ponce de Leon Inlet Lighthouse & Museum